vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 yourself".

-For instance, if you ask "Why did you do X?" it's a very difficult questino to address.
+For instance, if you ask "Why did you do X?" it's a very difficult question to address.
 Instead, a question like "What was your motivation for X?" has an appropriate level of focus on motivation.
 On the other hand, a question like "What events led you to do X?" has a focus on history.
 By picking a specific aspect, it avoids the very